labgrid-project/labgrid/doc/configuration.rst

 PyVISADriver
 ~~~~~~~~~~~~
-The PyVISADriver uses a PyVISADevice resource to control test equipment manageable by PyVISA.
+The :any:`PyVISADriver` uses a `PyVISADevice`_ resource to control test
+equipment manageable by PyVISA.

 Binds to:
   pyvisa_resource: